VictorSyntez/governance/docs/gf_controlled/member_technical_policies.md

 ## 1. Ledger Software Policies

 1. The Canadian Credential Network Board of Directors MUST decide the software technology and version used by all Nodes (Validator, Observer).
 This software is referred to as the *Canacred Open Source Code*.
-2. The Canadian Credential Network Board of Directors MUST require the TSC to establish best practices for continuous delivery and integration of the *Canacred Open Source Code* using containerization.
+2. The Canadian Credential Network Board of Directors MUST require the Technical Steering Committee (TSC) to establish best practices for continuous delivery and integration of the *Canacred Open Source Code* using containerization.
 3. The Canadian Credential Network Board of Directors MUST require the TSC and/or the Utility Service Provider to deploy an upgrade notification process that will allow Stewards to automatically recognized and act when upgrades are available.
 4. The Canadian Credential Network Board of Directors MAY leverage the Technical Steering Committee (TSC) or another 3rd party service to maintain a version of the Canacred Open Source Code.
 5. The Canadian Credential Network Board of Directors SHOULD require the TSC and/or the Utility Service Provider to automate any prescribed tools that are expected to be used by a node.